creativescala/doodle/docs/src/pages/README.md

 ### Attention IntelliJ Users

 The Scala Plugin of IntelliJ still has an open bug which cannot resolve implicits correctly.
 The above example might give you an Error warning in Line XX.
-You can ignore this warning, or fix it using `chessboard.draw[Algebra, Drawing, Frame, Canvas]()`.
+You can ignore this warning, or fix it using `chessboard.draw[Algebra, Frame, Canvas]()`.
 Please use any text editor and [Metals](https://scalameta.org/metals/) to get a better experience using Doodle.

 ## Guides